 Judit is now an Assistant Professor at UC-Irvine.

 After completing my PhD with Prof. Yukitoshi Motome in the University of Tokyo, I joined the TQM Unit at OIST in April 2014, and had enjoyed working with Nic for one year and seven months.
 I am now working at the University of Tokyo in Katsura group as an assistant professor.
 I used to have many other hobbies, such as swimming, skiing, snowboarding, playing football, basketball, and the drums, etc. But now, my last surviving hobbies are drinking with my friends, reading comics, and watching animations.

 Yutaka is now an Assistant Professor at the University of Tokyo.

 I completed my PhD with Dominique Mouhanna at the University Pierre and Marie Curie in 2012.
 In November 2013, I joined the TQM Unit at OIST.
 I am interested in phase transitions and critical phenomena.
 During my PhD, I specialised in the study of critical phenomena using the nonperturbative renormalization group (NPRG).
 I am now a postdoc at Sorbonne university in Paris, France.
 Outside of work, I enjoy playing football, climbing, diving and surfing.

-Karim is now a postdoc at PSI.
+Karim is now working for Qunasys, following a postdoc at PSI.